Convergence of Adam Under Relaxed Assumptions

 \subsubsection{Function class}

-We start with a standard assumption in optimization on the objective function $f$ whose domain lies in a Euclidean space with dimension $d$. \begin{assumption} The objective function $f$ is differentiable everywhere within its domain $\dom(f)\subseteq \R^d$ and is bounded from below, i.e., $\inf_x f(x)>-\infty$. \end{assumption}
+We start with a standard assumption in optimization on the objective function $f$ whose domain lies in a Euclidean space with dimension $d$. \begin{assumption} The objective function $f$ is \emph{differentiable} and \emph{closed} within its \emph{open domain} $\dom(f)\subseteq \R^d$ and is bounded from below, i.e., $f^*:=\inf_x f(x)>-\infty$. \end{assumption}

+\begin{remark} A function $f$ is said to be closed if its sub-level set $\{x\in\dom(f)\mid f(x)\le a\}$ is closed for each $a\in\R$.
+In addition, a continuous function $f$ over an open domain is closed if and only $f(x)$ tends to infinity whenever $x$ approaches to the boundary of $\dom(f)$, which is an important condition to ensure the iterates of Adam with a small enough stepsize $\eta$ stay within the domain with high probability.
+Note that this condition is mild since any continuous function defined over the entire space $\R^d$ is closed. \end{remark}

 Besides Assumption~\ref{ass:standard_obj}, the only additional assumption we make regarding $f$ is that its local smoothness is bounded by a sub-quadratic function of the gradient norm.
-More specifically, we consider the following $(L_0,L_\rho)$ condition with $0\le\rho<2$\footnote{The function $\ell(u):=L_0+L_\rho u^\rho$ for some $0\le\rho<2$ and $L_0, L_\rho\ge 0$ does not bound all sub-quadratic functions (consider e.g. $u^2/\log u$).
-Although our analysis readily generalizes to those functions, we still consider Definition~\ref{def:l0lrho} and Assumption~\ref{ass:l0lrho} in order to explicitly show how the gradient complexity depends on $\rho$.}.
+More formally, we consider the following $( \rho, L_0,L_\rho)$ smoothness condition with $0\le\rho<2$.